geekstor/jeju-dl-camp-2018/README.md

 ### RL Baselines

-Comparative baselines in reference to our paper: Effectiveness of Distributional RL Agents
+Comparative baselines in reference to our paper: Evaluating Generalization with Distributional RL Agents